 The most common mistake made by beginning cross country skiers is overdressing.
-They dress as if they were going alpine skiing.
-You won’t be sitting on any chair lifts, so you will be quite active and will generate a good deal of body heat.
+You will be quite active and will generate a good deal of body heat.
 Dress in layers and don’t hesitate to remove a layer if not needed.
 Of course, everything you could ever need is available at Great Glen Outfitters, and we’d be happy to sell you an entirely new wardrobe.
 If that’s in your budget, great.
 If not, here are some suggestions for all your important body parts:

 A lightweight hat is the most valuable article of clothing.
 You lose most of your body heat through your head, so you want to keep your noggin covered up.
 But a big bulky hat will make you all sweaty, then you’ll want to take it off, then you’ll get chilled, then you’ll put it back on, then you’ll take it off and around and around it goes until you realize you spent all day fussing with your hat and not skiing.